 These cherries are not only delicious, but they are super versatile.
 Sure, you could eat them like the pickles they are, popping them in your mouth one at a time for a little flavor explosion.
 But these could also be used in anything and everything from appetizers and charcuterie boards, to cocktails, salads (a favorite being in an arugula, goat cheese, and candied pecan salad), meats (especially pork, chicken, and braised lamb), desserts, and more.

 One more recipe idea: Use that absolutely delicious and deeply colored brine when the cherries are finished.
 Make popsicles.
-Or make a natural version of “Kool-Aid pickles” by adding cucumber chips or spears to the brine and allowing them to marinate for a week in the fridge before eating.
+Or purple pickled eggs.
+Or make a natural version of “Kool-Aid pickles” by bringing this leftover/used brine to a boil and pouring it over pickling cucumber spears in a quart jar.
+They’re quite delicious; see the pic for an example.

 This recipe is for a quart jar of pickles but feel free to double all qualities for a half gallon, and so on.